ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 The good news is, if you just want to use the latest Ubuntu Long Term Support (LTS) release on this tablet, it’s now pretty easy!
 The next few sections of this guide will show you how.

-(If you want to install other versions of Linux, Linux derivatives, different desktop environments etc, skip down to the "<a href="#othersetups">Other Setups</a>" section!)

 ![Ubuntu 20.04 on a Linx 1010B tablet](/guides/linx-2004.jpg){: .center}

 ## What’s Working?